+Abstract.
 This paper reconciles the standpoint that language users do not aim at improving their sound systems with the observation that languages seem to improve their sound systems.
-If learners optimise their perception by gradually ranking their cue constraints, and reuse the resulting ranking in production, they automatically introduce a PROTOTYPE EFFECT, which can be counteracted by an ARTICULATORY EFFECT.
-If the two effects are of unequal size, the learner will end up with a sound system auditorily different from that of her language environment.
-Computer simulations of sibilant inventories show that, independently of the initial auditory sound system, a stable equilibrium is reached within a small number of generations.
+Computer simulations of sibilant inventories show that constraint-based learners who optimize their perception grammars automatically introduce a so-called prototype effect, i.e. the phenomenon that the learner's preferred auditory realization of a certain phonological category is more peripheral than the average auditory realization of this category in her language environment.
+In production, however, this prototype effect is counteracted by an articulatory effect that limits the auditory form to something that is not too difficult to pronounce.
+If the prototype effect and the articulatory effect are of a different size, the learner must end up with an auditorily different sound system from that of her language environment.
+The computer simulations show that, independently of the initial auditory sound system, a stable equilibrium is reached within a small number of generations.
 In this stable state, the dispersion of the sibilants of the language strikes an optimal balance between articulatory ease and auditory contrast.
-Crucially, these results are derived within a model without any goal-oriented elements such as dispersion constraints.
+The important point is that this is derived within a model without any goal-oriented elements such as dispersion constraints.

-1 Introduction
+1. Introduction